vlyubchich/tsar/README.md

 - add example coverage calculations Lect 2 or ARIMA, eventually move part of the material from l02 to a separate lecture on Model diagnostics and forecasting. forecast::accuracy().
 Overfitting.
 B&D Ch.
 9
 Remember that all predictive inference is based on the assumptions that the relationships between the variables and their dynamics will be the same in the future.
 - add a lecture on panel data analysis
-- add about TS bootstrap (sieve, block) in l07
 - expand on wavelets, add example of acoustic data
 - appendix or lecture on changepoint analysis
 - GLM or another generalized model with classification example for fisheries or ecology.